J750 Printer / / Designers & Engineers Review

 Experts Discuss the J750 3D Printer

-Stratasys recently released its newest 3D printing system, the J750 3D Printer (read the announcement).
+Stratasys recently released its newest 3D printing system, the J750 3D Printer.
 PolyJet-based machines are popular among designers and engineers for their fine print quality, high resolution and multi-material capabilities.
 Today, the technology has reached its most advanced evolution to date.

 The product announcement is already making headlines.
 Writer Sarah Goehrke of 3Dprint.com recently saw the 3D printer in action at OtterBox, a Stratasys customer who has been using 3D printing for product development throughout the last ten years.

 [The J750 3D Printer] can utilize an incredible six materials at once, capable of more than 360,000 digitized colors in a variety of resins, Goehrke writes (original article).
 It sounds impressive — and at OtterBox, we gathered media could see first-hand that, yes, in fact it is a remarkable piece of equipment.

 She reports that the OtterBox product development process is getting streamlined significantly, thanks to 3D printing technology that dramatically speeds up the process.
 In the companys development for the latest run of phone cases, a process that originally took 26 weeks now only takes 8 weeks.